 -

-The Johnson County Board of Supervisors announces five vacancies on the Johnson County Food Policy Council for four-year terms beginning July 1, 2023 and ending June 30, 2027.
+The Johnson County Board of Supervisors announces seven vacancies on the Johnson County Food Policy Council for four-year terms beginning July 1, 2025, and ending June 30, 2029.

-The purpose of the council is to improve dialogue and discussion and provide necessary advice on food and agriculture issues to the County and other entities.
-The council researches policies and best practices, gathers public input, plans educational and networking events, and makes recommendations with the goal of building a more resilient, equitable, and community-based food system.
+The council's purpose is to improve dialogue and discussion and provide necessary advice on food and agriculture issues to the County and other entities.
+The council researches policies and best practices, gathers public input, plans educational and networking events, and makes recommendations to build a more resilient, equitable, and community-based food system.
 A food system includes the processes and infrastructure involved in feeding a population, including growing, harvesting, processing, transporting, marketing, consuming, and disposing of food.

 Applicants who feel passionate about the council’s vision for a resilient, equitable, and community-based food system are strongly encouraged to apply.
 Learn more about the council’s past and current work on the Local Foods webpage on the Johnson County website at www.johnsoncountyiowa.gov/localfoods.

-Application forms are available on the Committee/Board Openings webpage on the Johnson County website at www.johnsoncountyiowa.gov/vacancies and in the office of the Johnson County Board of Supervisors, second floor of the Johnson County Administration Building, 913 S. Dubuque Street, Iowa City.
+Application forms are available on the Committee/Board Openings webpage on the Johnson County website at www.johnsoncountyiowa.gov/vacancies.

 - Livable Community for Successful Aging Policy Board